californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Traffic misdemeanors

-In California, parking tickets are not filed with the court and individuals with parking tickets do not have to appear in Traffic Court unless they find the resolution of the ticket unacceptable.
+In California, parking tickets are not filed with the court, and individuals with parking tickets do not have to appear in Traffic Court unless they find the ticket resolution unacceptable.
 A California parking ticket shows the traffic fine, an amount payable to the parking agency where the violation occurred.
 This amount increases the longer you wait to pay the ticket.
-Failure to pay a parking ticket could result in the inability to renew your vehicle’s registration.
+Failure to pay a parking ticket could result in the inability to renew your vehicle's registration.
 To contest this ticket, contact the parking agency.
-If you are unsatisfied with the agency’s decision, you may then head to Traffic Court.
+If unsatisfied with the agency's decision, you may head to Traffic Court.

 Traffic misdemeanor tickets cover more serious traffic crimes like reckless driving, driving without a license, and driving under the influence of alcohol or drugs (DUI).
-Some misdemeanors and felonies such as DUIs and vehicular manslaughter are grounds for arrests and may be tried in Criminal Court and punished by considerable jail time.
+Some misdemeanors and felonies, such as DUIs and vehicular manslaughter, are grounds for arrest and may be tried in Criminal Court and punished by considerable jail time.

-Can You Get Traffic Ticket Riding an Electric Scooter in California?
+Can You Get a Traffic Ticket Riding an Electric Scooter in California?

 Yes.
-The increasing popularity of dockless electric scooters in Los Angeles, San Francisco, Santa Monica, and other California cities is prompting state legislators to review existing traffic laws with regards to motorized scooters.
+The increasing popularity of dockless electric scooters in Los Angeles, San Francisco, Santa Monica, and other California cities is prompting state legislators to review existing traffic laws regarding motorized scooters.
 Law enforcement agencies also report sharp increases in the number of tickets issued to riders of motorized scooters.

 While California legislators debate the finer points of a Motorized Scooter bill introduced in February 2018, these vehicles are currently legal in the state.
 Current laws provide certain scooter restrictions in California.
 To operate an electric scooter legally in the state, you: